Table of Contents:

 1) Medical Emergency Fund

 The HSA is nothing more than a medical emergency fund with an extra dose of tax benefits.
 Due to the rising cost of health care, more plans are increasing deductibles and max out-of-pocket levels for participants.
 This unfortunate change drastically increases the financial impact of a medical emergency on a family.
 A family HDHP in 2020 can have up to a $13,800 max out-of-pocket according to the IRS. $13,800 of unexpected medical bills would seriously impact many families who do not have an adequate medical reserve.
-The largest weakness of HSAs are the low contribution limits which places even more importance on getting started as soon as possible.
+The largest weakness of the HSA is the low contribution limits which place even more importance on getting started as soon as possible.

 2020 HSA Contribution Limits